endlessm/electron-installer-flatpak/README.md

         └── version
 ```

-How do you turn that into a Debian package that your users can install?
+How do you turn that into a flatpak package that your users can install?

 ### Command-Line

-If you want to run `electron-installer-debian` straight from the command-line, install the package globally:
+If you want to run `electron-installer-flatpak` straight from the command-line, install the package globally:

 ```
-$ npm install -g electron-installer-debian
+$ npm install -g electron-installer-flatpak
 ```

 And point it to your built app:

 ```
-$ electron-installer-debian --src dist/app-linux-x64/ --dest dist/installers/ --arch amd64
+$ electron-installer-flatpak --src dist/app-linux-x64/ --dest dist/installers/ --arch amd64
 ```

-You'll end up with the package at `dist/installers/app_0.0.1_amd64.deb`.
+You'll end up with the package at `dist/installers/app_0.0.1_amd64.flatpak`.

 ### Scripts

-If you want to run `electron-installer-debian` through npm, install the package locally:
+If you want to run `electron-installer-flatpak` through npm, install the package locally:

 ```
-$ npm install --save-dev electron-installer-debian
+$ npm install --save-dev electron-installer-flatpak
 ```

 Edit the `scripts` section of your `package.json`: